How Does the Insurance Regulatory Information System (IRIS) Work?

 - Restatements of prior periods

-While a ratio outside the standard range warrants further review of the company, remember that it does not always indicate insolvency.
+While a ratio outside the standard range warrants further review of the company, it doesn’t always indicate insolvency.

 What Are IRIS-Branded Risk Classifications?

-When an insurance company has a ratio result that falls outside the range of normalcy, specific areas of risk that warrant scrutiny are highlighted.
+Branded risk classifications are specific areas of risk that warrant scrutiny when an insurance company has a ratio result that falls outside the range of normalcy.

 As illustrated below, IRIS has nine branded risk classifications: